Contents

 The Anchor Incision: This is created around the border of the areola, then it continues vertically down the breast crease and horizontally along the crease.
 This incision is used for significant reductions.

-Through the incisions that are made, excess breast tissue, skin, and fat will be removed.
-Then the nipple-areola complex will be repositioned, and the breasts will be reshaped to a more symmetrical and youthful contour.
+Through the incisions that are made, Dr. Homas and Dr. Brostrom will remove excess breast tissue, skin, and fat.
+Then the nipple-areola complex will be repositioned, and your breast shape reconfigured to a more symmetrical and youthful contour.
+A breast lift is often done along with a breast reduction for the ultimate breast rejuvenation.

 Recovery

-After your breast reduction procedure, you will need to wear a special compression garment to reduce swelling.
+After your breast reduction procedure, you will need to wear a special compression garment or surgical bra to reduce swelling.
 Bruising and swelling are normal, and any discomfort can be controlled with pain medication.
 It is recommended that you sleep in a reclining position to reduce swelling and pain.
-Strenuous exercise should be avoided for six weeks.
+Strenuous exercise should be avoided for six weeks to ensure you heal properly and minimize scarring.
 The breasts will re-drape as they heal, with the final size and shape being seen after 6 – 12 months.

 Insurance